githubnext/copilot-workspace-user-manual/codespaces-guide.md

 #### Limit of Copilot Workspace reached.
 Remediate this by closing open Workspace sessions and allowing previous sessions to shutdown before creating new ones.

-#### Repository may not be used for a codespace
+#### Repository may not be used for a Codespace

-This may be because of a repository or organization policy restricting codespaces creation.
-Please check any settings in the organization or repository that may be preventing codespaces usage.
+This may be because of a repository or organization policy restricting Codespaces creation.
+Please check any settings in the organization or repository that may be preventing Codespaces usage.
 If you do not find any please reach out to our [technical preview feedback channels](https://github.com/githubnext/copilot-workspace-user-manual?tab=readme-ov-file#feedback) for assistance.

 #### The assigned location is currently unavailable.

 You may try again in a few minutes.
-Additionally, you can change your default codespaces region in your user settings if you continue to run into this error for a particular region by following these [public docs](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-default-region-for-github-codespaces).
+Additionally, you can change your default Codespaces region in your user settings if you continue to run into this error for a particular region by following these [public docs](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-default-region-for-github-codespaces).

 #### Provided `devcontainer.json` cannot be parsed to valid JSON